 This page highlights resources related to my Napoleonic Adriatic project.
+This is the subject of my latest book, which will be published on 24 July 2023.
+Details here.

 The French Revolutionary Wars brought the French armies into the Adriatic due to their victories in Italy.
 Historians differ over when the Revolutionary Wars ended and the Napoleonic Wars started, but for our purposes, Napoleon led the French forces in our area throughout the period.
 Napoleon Bonaparte captured Venice on 12 May 1797 during the War of the First Coalition.
 While Austria gained Venice under the Treaty of Campo Formio (12 October 1797), the Ionian Islands off the Greek coast were ceded to France.